collectiveaccess/ProvidenceDocs/_source/providence/user/import/containers.rst

    :scale: 50%
    :align: center

-   Mapping two fields into a Container.
+   Mapping two date fields into a Container called "date."

 Where both fields are mapped to their specific **ca_table_element.code**, and they are grouped together by the Group called "date."

+For Containers, an additional step is required to make sure each element gets mapped correctly.
+For example,

 For more on the function of Groups, how to use Groups in an import mapping, and how to map source data into specific Containers in CollectiveAccess, please see `Creating an Import Mapping: Overview <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_creating_mapping.html>`_ and `Tutorial: Import Mapping Spreadsheet <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_import_column_overview.html>`_.